laixintao/iredis/iredis/data/commands/acl-setuser.md

   deleted user to be disconnected.
 - `~<pattern>`: add the specified key pattern (glob style pattern, like in the `KEYS` command), to the list of key patterns accessible by the user.
-You can add as many key patterns you want to the same user.
+You can add multiple key patterns to the same user.
 Example: `~objects:*`
 - `allkeys`: alias for `~*`, it allows the user to access all the keys.
-- `resetkey`: removes all the key patterns from the list of key patterns the user can access.
+- `resetkeys`: removes all the key patterns from the list of key patterns the user can access.
+- `&<pattern>`: add the specified glob style pattern to the list of Pub/Sub channel patterns accessible by the user.
+You can add multiple channel patterns to the same user.
+Example: `&chatroom:*`
+- `allchannels`: alias for `&*`, it allows the user to access all Pub/Sub channels.
+- `resetchannels`: removes all channel patterns from the list of Pub/Sub channel patterns the user can access.
 - `+<command>`: add this command to the list of the commands the user can call.
   Example: `+zadd`.
 - `+@<category>`: add all the commands in the specified category to the list of